 The management structure of the Small Project Fund will be solved through two umbrella projects (1 on Western part of the border region and 1 on Eastern part of the border region).
-The detailed description of the umbrella projects is described in chapter 5.1.3.4.
-The management of Small Project Fund.
+The detailed description of the umbrella projects is described in chapter 5.3.4 The management of Small Project Fund.

-ID Indicator Measurement unit Target value (2023) Source of data OI 5.1_1 Number of cross border events Number/ year Will be filled in after the agreement on the financial allocation.
-Beneficiaries OI 5.1_2 Number of cross border products and services developed Number /year Will be filled in after the agreement on the financial allocation.
-Beneficiaries OI 5.1_3 Number of documents published or elaborated Number /year Will be filled in after the agreement on the financial allocation.
-Beneficiaries
+ID Indicator Measurement unit Target value (2023) Source of data Frequency of reporting OI 4.1_1 Number of cross border events Number/ year 300 Beneficiaries yearly OI 4.1_2 Number of cross border products and services developed Number /year 40 Beneficiaries yearly OI 4.1_3 Number of documents published or elaborated Number /year 200 Beneficiaries yearly